 Thus, there are not eight electrons in the outermost shell.
 Since the octet rule is not satisfied, the carbocation is a very unstable molecule.

-Therefore, even if a carbocation is produced, it is a very high-energy molecule and will immediately undergo a chemical reaction to bind with other molecules.
-The molecules react chemically to satisfy the octet rule and try to become stable.
+Therefore, even if a carbocation is produced, it is a high-energy molecule and will immediately undergo a chemical reaction to combine with other molecules.
+The molecules react chemically to satisfy the octet rule, and then try to reach a stable state.

 Avoiding Impossible Organic Chemical Reactions by the Octet Rule

 Why do we need to consider the octet rule?
 When an organic chemical reaction occurs, you have to make sure that the octet rule is satisfied.
 If we do so, we can avoid predicting impossible organic chemical reactions.

 For example, the ammonium ion (NH4+), as mentioned earlier, satisfies the octet rule and cannot make any more bonds.
 Therefore, the following reactions will not occur.

 In this case, the product has five bonds to the nitrogen atom.
 If we focus on nitrogen, it will have 10 electrons.
 We should not predict this reaction because it does not satisfy the octet rule.

 Rather, the correct answer is as follows.